-Biden’s test: How to lead US out of virus ‘dark winter’
+Plunged into virus ‘dark winter,’ Biden must lead US out

 Only if Americans have clear information can the government “fully leverage the resources of every level of government, the power of every institution and the initiative of free citizens,” he wrote.

-Biden’s 100-day goal of administering 100 million shots is realistic — the pace of vaccinations reached about 900,000 per day in the final week of the Trump administration — but public health experts say it’s going to take a lot more than that to pull the nation out of the pandemic.
+Biden’s 100-day goal of administering 100 million shots is realistic — the independent Institute for Health Metrics and Evaluation in Seattle recently estimated 141 million people will be vaccinated by May 1 — but public health experts say it’s going to take a lot more than that to pull the nation out of the pandemic.

 For starters, even more shots would be better.
 More like 200 million or 300 million.